Block scareware and prevent malware with Avast One

 The first indication of scareware is a barrage of notifications or banners appearing on your screen.
-These fake antivirus pop-ups are designed to cause panic by warning you about urgent security breaches — probably with all-caps text and lots of exclamation points.
-With the spread of iOS and Android scareware, it’s important to stay alert across platforms and operating systems.
+These fake antivirus pop-ups are designed to cause panic, warning you about apparently significant security breaches.
+Scareware messages often use all-caps text and lots of exclamation points to establish a sense of urgency.

 The first sign of scareware is a barrage of notifications appearing on your screen.
-These pop-ups are designed to cause panic by warning you about urgent security breaches.
+These pop-ups are designed to cause panic by warning you about apparently urgent security breaches.

 An example of a scareware notification designed to look like a real Google alert.

 Scareware scammers like to use phony “Close” or “X” buttons, which will automatically install malware when clicked.
 Lots of online ads use the same deceptive malware technique.